openbullet/openbullet/README.md

 This software is licensed under the MIT License.

 # Credits
 Ruri for all his works on OpenBullet v1 and Updates!
-His Multi is just amazing and he deserve some donations to his BTC: **39yMkox6pP8tnSC7rZ5EM4nUUHgPbg1fKM**
+His Bruteforcer is just amazing and he deserve some donations to his BTC: **39yMkox6pP8tnSC7rZ5EM4nUUHgPbg1fKM**